Bullying, Harassment, and Discriminatory Action Initiative

 - Officers will assess employers’ responses to effectively investigate and implement corrective measures in a fair and impartial manner.
 We will focus on industry sectors identified through the complaint process and targeted industry sectors with vulnerable workers.

-- Officer focus will be on responding to complaints and inquiries.
+- Officer focus will be on outreach and responding to complaints and inquiries.

 - Officers will consult and educate within these sectors to support sustainable compliance.
 Officers will also provide support to the objectives of the Program and Committee Evaluation (PACE) and Serious Injury Prevention Initiative (SIPI) programs.